tfinn91/RandomDocumentation/BioPerlDocumentation.md

 ##Run the Program

-Inside the file directory for `Hybrid Species Research` run the following to execute the program:
+Inside the directory for `Hybrid Species Research` run the following to execute the program:

 ```bash
 perl alignment_based.pl